openstarnz/openstar-ads/README.md

-# ads-client
+# openstar-ads

 An abstraction for ADS clients when interacting with Beckhoff PLCs.
-Uses the ads crate for its underlying communication.

-## References

-- Well-known ADS index groups: https://github.com/birkenfeld/ads-rs/blob/master/src/index.rs